anuragsahay5/CodeX-Online-IDE-Compiler/Readme.md

 ## Features

- - A Beautiful Code Editor with Syntax Highlighting and Text Wrapping.
+ - A Beautiful Code Editor with Syntax Highlighting and Text Wrapping with dark/light Themes.
  - Supports major languages with pre-built Templates.
  - Automatically saves the last edited code and supports retrival of saved codes for each language.
  - Fast Execution of code with error handling.